Online Learning Academic Support

 Online Learning Resources

-Mercy College administers its online learning through Blackboard, one of the leading virtual classroom platforms in higher education.
+Mercy University administers its online learning through Blackboard, one of the leading virtual classroom platforms in higher education.
 Blackboard’s robust set of intuitive features and tools empowers students to connect with one another and to their professors as they would for in-person classes, while offering the flexibility to learn from wherever they choose.

 Learning How to Use Blackboard